 * Results may vary from patient to patient

 There is no risk of scarring with PDT.
 Some patients have a lively response to PDT and experience marked redness of their skin which will resolve.
-Temporary swelling may occur within lips and around the eyes for a few days.
-Darker pigmented patches, called liver spots, can become temporarily darker and then peel off leaving normal skin (usually occurs after 7 to 10 days).
+Temporary swelling may occur within lips and around the eyes for a few days, but the procedure has virtually no pain involved.
+Darker pigmented patches, called liver spots, can become temporarily darker and then peel off, leaving normal skin (usually occurring after 7 to 10 days).